openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

 ## Caller

-Implements sending of sequenceable data to the target ability when an ability (caller ability) invokes the target ability (callee ability).
+Implements sending of sequenceable data to the target ability when the CallerAbility invokes the target ability (CalleeAbility).

 ## Caller.call